epitaJava/JavaApplicationDevelopment/README.md

-# JavaBusinessApplication lecture - 1 to 5
+# JavaApplicationDevelopmentlecture - 1 to 5